Technology-Notes/kiemlicz-util-wiki/Package-management.md

 APT configuration can be dumped with:
 `apt-config dump`

+To reload configuration changes (either repositories changes or `apt.conf.d/*` changes use:
+`apt-get update`

 ## Preferences
 Mechanism that determines which version of the package will be installed (consult: `man apt_preferences`).